-Are you looking for a cheap inflatable boat?
+Are you looking for a cheap boat?

 High-quality inflatable boats don’t come cheap, and it makes sense.
 Companies invest substantial money into creating inflatable boats that are able to perform similarly to metal and wooden framed boats.
-And well-made inflatable boats will also last much longer than cheap ones.
+And well-made inflatable vessels will also last much longer than cheap ones.

 Still, if you’re on a budget and looking to get a boat, an inflatable one is likely the way to go.
-Most inflatable boats carry smaller price tags than non-inflatable ones.
+Most inflatables carry smaller price tags than non-inflatable ones.
 That said, don’t go with a discount-store blow-up raft for serious—and potentially dangerous—adventures.
-But you can use a cheapo raft to hang out with your buddies and dunk nightcrawlers at your local lake.
-The kind of budget inflatable boat you get depends largely on what you plan to use it for, as well as how often and for how long you plan to use it.
+But you can use a cheap raft to hang out with your buddies and dunk nightcrawlers at your local lake.
+The kind of budget inflatable vessel you get depends largely on what you plan to use it for, as well as how often and for how long you plan to use it.
 Cheap inflatable boats definitely won’t last as long as pricier ones, but they will still likely give you enough fun to make the purchase worth it.

 Best Cheap Inflatable Boat: Intex Explorer Inflatable Boat Series

 Float all your worries away with the Intex Explorer Inflatable Boat Series.

 This Intex inflatable boat is dirt cheap, comes with two oars and welded oar locks, and will provide plenty of entertainment on calm water.